Nivalyx/osu-wiki/wiki/Tournaments/oSEAT/4/en.md

 ## Participants

-Listed below are players who qualified into the group stage (along with their respective seeding and group placement) out of 179 registered players in total.
+Listed below are players who qualified into the Group stage (along with their respective seeding and group placement) out of 179 registered players in total.

 | Group | Player 1 (Seed A) | Player 2 (Seed B) | Player 3 (Seed C) | Player 4 (Seed D) | Player 5 (Seed E) | Player 6 (Seed F) |
 | :-- | :-- | :-- | :-- | :-- | :-- | :-- |